beschuldigung/AlgoRU-Russian-Algorithmic-Inflector/README.md

 # examplary outputs/visuals

-noun inflection
+noun inflection for the inputs девушка and учитель

 <img width="329" alt="tas" src="https://github.com/ciaranmays/Russian-Algorithmic-Inflector/assets/154232302/47b0edc1-fc55-4974-8f42-71d04beba736">
 <img width="329" alt="tas" src="https://github.com/ciaranmays/Russian-Algorithmic-Inflector/assets/154232302/43b7a696-c856-4948-93c8-af442d4c67ef">

-past tense verb conjugation (the stress markings are inaccurate because I haven't built these changes into the script yet, so it retains the stress marking from the infinitive forms scraped from wiktionary, whereas the imperfective forms don't have them at all)
+past tense verb conjugation for the verb возвращаться (the stress markings are inaccurate because I haven't built these changes into the script yet, so it retains the stress marking from the infinitive forms scraped from wiktionary, whereas the imperfective forms don't have them at all)

 <img width="371" alt="Screenshot 2023-12-23 at 03 07 57" src="https://github.com/ciaranmays/Russian-Algorithmic-Inflector/assets/154232302/755efcb2-e67e-44ee-83bd-1f89a22a495f">